jackdbd/zig-bolognajs/slides/no-operator-overloading.md

 <!--
 Operator overloading can be very useful, but there is often a concern that it hinders the ability to understand code at first glance: not only may you have to check whether + really means add, but it hides a function call.
 One of Zig's main objectives is clarity, so this makes operator overloading a no-go.

+JavaScript doesn't support operator overloading.
+But Python does support it.
+That's why I make a Python example in this slide.
 -->